 Athens is a huge city in Greece, which is sort of in Europe.
 At least I think it still is.
 I remember hearing something a couple years ago about Europe wanting to kick them out for being too poor or something like that, but I guess they talked everybody into letting them stay.
 Maybe they promised to get less poor.
-Anyway, we have wanted to visit Greece for a long time, so we were pretty excited to go there finally.
-We wanted to spend at least a day in amazing Athens because it is a really famous city, one we even read about it in school and everything.
+Either way, we have wanted to visit Greece for a long time, so we were pretty excited to go there finally.
+We wanted to spend at least a day in amazing Athens because it is a really famous city, one we even read about it in school and everything, and the first place everyone told us to add to our Greece itinerary.
 I don’t remember all of it but I’m pretty sure it’s where all those old guys sat around in togas and discussed stuff like philosophy and physics and sodomy.
 Mostly boring stuff, but good for filling textbooks, I guess.

 My phone said that it was going to be 35 degrees Celsius while we there, which is pretty hot, even for a big city.
 There are some really nice beaches near Athens but we weren’t going to see them.
 We wanted to be even more excited when we got to the islands.
 Like Christmas morning.
 Or finding a bonus curly fry in with your regular ones.
 We only had one day in Athens because we flew in late from Romania and had tickets on a ferry to Naxos the next day 5:30 in the afternoon.
 We decided one day would probably be enough because even though we like big old ruins, we get bored with history pretty fast.
 It always seems to be about really old stuff.
 Plus, we knew it was going to be really hot so we didn’t want to stay too long.
 I only have a few t-shirts, so when they all get sweaty, that’s it, I’m out.